 At times, people tend to deflect the blame and make it seem like it was all your fault.
 Apologize for your mistake but make it clear that you aren’t taking the blame for what ‘they’ did.
+Healthy boundaries and healthy communication are the right ways to go when you’re learning how to get over hurt feelings.
 Don’t fall into the trap of accepting false guilt.

 4. Don’t react.
 Respond

 This requires a lot of self-control because reacting to what they say will only make the situation worse.
 The conversation will be over before it even starts.
-Take a pause before replying.
+Take a pause before replying even though your gut instinct might prompt you otherwise.
 Take a deep breath and think about your response instead of letting your emotions get the better of you.
 It is difficult but you need to stay calm and level-headed when responding to someone who hurt you emotionally.

 Nandita explains, “Try your best to not react to the situation.
 If someone is in the process of saying something hurtful or is behaving in a way that is hurting you, avoid reacting in the same way as them.
-Always respond in a calm manner when they tell you their side of the story.”
-It puts you in control of the situation and ensures a better outcome.
+Try to feel grounded and remain calm when they tell you their side of the story.
+It puts you in control of the situation and ensures a better outcome.”

-It is better to have a conciliatory and accepting attitude in such situations.
+The best way to deal with this is to have a conciliatory and accepting attitude.
 It doesn’t mean that you agree with what they’re saying.
 At the end of the day, you are there to mend things and make your relationship work and not ruin the equation you have with each other.

 5. Listen to their side of the story

-Nandita says, “As much as it is important to convey what you feel, it is also necessary that you listen to what the other person has to say.
+Nandita explains what to do when someone hurts you emotionally, “As much as it is important to convey what you feel, it is also necessary that you listen to what the other person has to say.
 Listen to them and accept what they are saying without judgment.
 It is only when you are an active listener that you will be able to overcome the feeling of hurt and find solutions to the problem.”

-6. Make someone realize they hurt you by telling them in brief what felt disrespectful
+6. How do you make someone realize they hurt you?
+Tell them in brief what felt disrespectful